fieldraccoon/Stegosolver/README.md

 ./run.sh image.jpeg
 ```

-Outputs a directory with all the results in it
+Outputs a directory with all the results in it.

+P.S its not very good atm if i want to make it good il come back to it.